renesas-rz/rzg_trusted-firmware-a/docs/plat/rz-g3e.rst

 		/dev/sdb1          6144  1054719  1048576  512M 83 Linux
 		/dev/sdb2       1054720 62333951 61279232 29.2G 83 Linux

-	4. If the signature removal prompt appears after creating either partition, then removed the signature as shown.
+	6. If the signature removal prompt appears after creating either partition, then removed the signature as shown.
 		Partition #2 contains a ext4 signature.

 		Do you want to remove the signature?
 [Y]es/[N]o: y

 		The signature will be removed by a write command.

-	5. Write partitions to disk
+	7. Write partitions to disk
 		Command (m for help): w
 		The partition table has been altered.
 		Calling ioctl() to re-read partition table.
 		Syncing disks

-	6. Remount the SD card by removing it then, plugging it back in.
+	8. Remount the SD card by removing it then, plugging it back in.

-	7. Format the partitions
+	9. Format the partitions
-		sudo mkfs.ext4 /dev/<Partition of size 512>
+		sudo mkfs.ext4 /dev/sdb1
 		mke2fs 1.46.5 (30-Dec-2021)
 		Creating filesystem with 131072 4k blocks and 32768 inodes
 		Filesystem UUID: cb9d787a-fb33-43f2-9a81-2b2049fe6f9d